 - Membership of adoption/ fostering panels.

 - Independent support for foster carers during allegations.

 - Training for panel members.

-- Life story or therapeutic life story work.
+- Therapeutic life story work.

-- Supervision of contact.

 A professional fee is charged for these additional services, though not where the child is in placement with Caritas Care foster carers.